Responsible Sourcing

 Local & Organic Produce

-Local and organic sourcing is prioritised where economically feasible.
+Local and organic produce is prioritised where economically feasible.

-The Organic Jasmine Rice Project has begun since 2021 and continuously implemented.
+The Organic Jasmine Rice Project began in 2021 and continues to be implemented.
 The project operates responsibly by directly sourcing organic jasmine rice from farmers in Thung Kula Rong Hai area, specifically Surin and Sisaket provinces.
 This includes guaranteeing a minimum annual order, offering fair prices, and pre-paying for each batch.
 In 2022, Dusit marked a small milestone on offering 100% organic rice at its properties throughout Thailand, for both the guest and its employees.

-To expand the availability of organic products and local products in hotels, we have collaborated with local partners to introduce more sustainable alternatives.
-In partnership with local Thai partners, young coconuts (whole fruit) are sourced from organic farmers in Ratchaburi, Nakorn Pathom, Samut Songkram, and Samut Sakhon provinces, and Dusit’s first mineral water is developed, which is sourced from Pho Sam Ton, Ayutthaya province and bottled in endlessly recycled glass bottles.
-These products have been supplied to hotels in Thailand.
+We continue to work closely with local partners to source products.
+In Thailand, organic young coconuts are sourced from farmers in Ratchaburi, Nakorn Pathom, Samut Songkram, and Samut Sakhon provinces, and Dusit’s first mineral water, which is sourced from Pho Sam Ton, Ayutthaya province and bottled in endlessly recycled glass bottles.
 We have also partnered with a local tea manufacturer in Japan to exclusively supply organic green tea to Dusit Thani Kyoto and ASAI Kyoto Shijo.

 Animal Welfare & Wildlife Protection

-Animal welfare is integrated into both sourcing practices and measures to discourage activities that negatively impact wildlife.
+Animal welfare is integrated into both ingredients and products sourcing, and activities that may potentially impact wildlife.

-Starting from pilot at Baan Dusit Thani in 2021, cage-free eggs are now used in ten properties in Thailand.
-Sourcing of cage-free eggs promotes animal welfare by allowing hens to express natural behaviors, reducing need for antibiotics in food production, and delivering safer food for our customers.
+Cage-free eggs promote animal welfare by allowing hens to express natural behaviors, reducing need for antibiotics in food production, and delivering safer food for our customers.

-The eco-friendly and community-based activities has been continued offering to our customers alongside partnerships with organisations to promote responsible wildlife tourism.
+The eco-friendly and community-based activities continue to be offered to guests alongside partnerships with organisations to promote responsible wildlife tourism.

 Ban of Vulnerable Species